barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 	});
 ```

-> `device.device` field should contain data from `apns.device` field for APNS devices, and `fcm.iid` for FCM devices.
+> `device.device` field should contain data from `apns.device` field for APNs devices, and `fcm.iid` for FCM devices.

 #### Using the API